slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Extracting multiple fasta sequences from a single gbk file.md

 ``` './gene_name.fasta' ``` : This is a string literal representing the file path and name.
 In this case, it's set to './gene_name.fasta', which means the output file will be named gene_name.fasta and will be located in the current directory (./ denotes the current directory).

 If you are writing FASTA sequences to a file, you can use this output_file variable as the destination file when opening a file for writing

+### Write the gene sequences to the output FASTA file

 ```python
 SeqIO.write(gene_sequences,output_file,'fasta')